Skip to main content

 “Where are you off to?”

 “Manali.
 Tinni wanted a holiday there.
-I promised her we will go after my promotions.”
+I promised her we would go after my promotions.”

 “Dev, are you…?”

-“ Yes am okay Anil.
+“ Yes, I'm okay, Anil.
 She helps me survive.
-Everything I do, from what I wear to what I eat, her voice is in my head, she guides me.
+Everything I do, from what I wear to what I eat, her voice is in my head; she guides me.
 I know I sound crazy…”

 “Then don’t worry about what people will think.”